Rape in India: Ajmer rape case

-2012 Delhi Gang rape case
+2012 Delhi gang rape case

 The gang rape of a 23-year-old student on a public bus, on 16 December 2012, sparked large protests across the capital Delhi.
-She was with a male friend who was severely beaten with an iron rod during the incident.
+The victim was with a male friend who was severely beaten with an iron rod during the incident.
 This same rod was used to penetrate her so severely that the victim's intestines had to be surgically removed, before her death thirteen days after the attack.

 The following day, there was an uproar in the Indian parliament over the incident.
 MPs in both houses had set aside their regular business to discuss the case and demanded strict punishment for those who carried out the attack.
 The Leader of the Opposition in the Lok Sabha, Sushma Swaraj, demanded that "the rapists should be hanged".
 Thousands of people, mostly young, participated in a massive demonstration on 22 December in protest.
 Police arrested six men suspected of rape.
 One of them, a 17-year-old juvenile, was jailed while among the five remaining culprits (who were adults), one committed suicide before trial while the other four were hanged in 2020 for murder.

 2013 Mumbai gang rape

-In August 2013, a 22-year-old photojournalist, who was interning with an English-language magazine in Mumbai, was gang-raped by five persons, including a juvenile, when she had gone to the deserted Shakti Mills compound, near Mahalaxmi in South Mumbai, with a male colleague on an assignment.
+In August 2013, in the Shakti Mills gang rape case, a 22-year-old photojournalist, who was interning with an English-language magazine in Mumbai, was gang-raped by five persons, including a juvenile, in the deserted Shakti Mills compound, near Mahalaxmi in South Mumbai, where she had gone with a male colleague on an assignment.
 This caused protests throughout the country since Mumbai with its very active nightlife was previously considered a safe haven for women.
-The city sessions court found the accused guilty and sentenced death penalty to the three repeat offenders in the Shakti Mills gang rape case, making them the first in the country to get the death sentence stipulated under the newly enacted Section 376E of the Indian Penal Code.
+The city sessions court found the accused guilty and sentenced the three repeat offenders to death, making them the first in the country to get the death sentence stipulated under the newly enacted Section 376E of the Indian Penal Code.
+However, on 25 November 2021, the Bombay High Court commuted the three death sentences to life imprisonment.

 Ranaghat case

-On 14 March 2015, a 71-year-old nun was gang-raped in Ranaghat, West Bengal by intruders at the Convent of Jesus and Mary.
+On 14 March 2015, a 71-year-old nun was gang raped in Ranaghat, West Bengal, by intruders at the Convent of Jesus and Mary.
 The six intruders were recorded on CCTV during their crime of ransacking the chapel, destroying religious items, looting cash and the gang rape.
 Six men were arrested and charged with the crime by 1 April 2015, and identified to be Bangladeshi Muslims.

 Delta Meghwal rape case

-On 29 March 2016, the corpse of Delta Meghwal, a 17 year old Dalit girl, was found in her hostel's water tank.
+On 29 March 2016, the corpse of Delta Meghwal, a 17-year-old Dalit girl, was found in her hostel's water tank.
 Following the registration of the police case the hostel warden, physical education teacher and principal were arrested by Bikaner police and kept under judicial custody.
 The State eventually acceded to a CBI inquiry after the issue became politicised.